Table of Contents[Hide][Show]

 Like having a car parked in the driveway, a neatly mowed lawn and shoveled sidewalks make your house appear lived in while you’re gone.
 An overgrown lawn is a sure sign that nobody is around.

-If you don’t have a regular service, hire a neighborhood kid to mow the lawn or do the shoveling.
+If you don’t have a regular service, hire a neighborhood kid to mow the lawn or shovel the walks.

 This is advice I have trouble following myself.
 If I didn’t put those vacation photos on Instagram and Facebook, was I really on vacation?
 But every security expert will tell you: When you post that sunset picture from the beach in Hawaii, it’s like taking out a billboard telling the world you aren’t home.